UST-QuAntiL/quantil-docs/docs/developer-guide/docker.md

 ##### Why is the example data not imported?

+- Are the line-endings configured correctly?
+`/docker-entrypoint-initdb.d/setup-atlas.sh: line 2: cd: $'/var/qc-atlas/testdata\r': No such file or directory` in the db logs indicates that LF is not used as line-endings.
+In IntelliJ, you can override this setting via choosing File > File Properties > Line Separators > LF

-Make sure you followed the instructions above.
+- Make sure you followed the instructions above.
 If you still experience problems follow these steps:

 1. Execute `docker-compose rm -vf` - **this removes all containers and volumes**
 2. Run `docker-compose pull` - pull all images